ExodusOSS/bytes/README.md

 import { TextDecoderStream, TextEncoderStream } from '@exodus/bytes/encoding-lite.js' // Requires Streams
 ```

-This reduces the bundle size 10x:\
+This reduces the bundle size 9x:\
-from 90 KiB gzipped for `@exodus/bytes/encoding.js` to 9 KiB gzipped for `@exodus/bytes/encoding-lite.js`.\
+from 90 KiB gzipped for `@exodus/bytes/encoding.js` to 10 KiB gzipped for `@exodus/bytes/encoding-lite.js`.\
-(For comparison, `text-encoding` module is 190 KiB gzipped, and `iconv-lite` is 194 KiB gzipped).
+(For comparison, `text-encoding` module is 190 KiB gzipped, and `iconv-lite` is 194 KiB gzipped):

 It still supports `utf-8`, `utf-16le`, `utf-16be` and all single-byte encodings specified by the spec,
 the only difference is support for legacy multi-byte encodings.